 Endless Beauty in Lake Louise

 At The Fairmont Chateau Lake Louise we spent as much time as possible on the sunlit Lakeview Lounge patio for panoramic views of the lake and Victoria Glacier.
 On our last morning, before setting off on the Icefields Parkway to Jasper, we woke before dawn for the sunrise canoe experience on Lake Louise.
-From the middle of the lake, we watched night become day in an explosion of color over Mount Victoria.
+From the middle of the lake we watched night become day in an explosion of colour over Mount Victoria.
 It was one unforgettable moment from an extraordinary vacation.

 - Unique Stays